aiven/devportal/docs/platform/howto/use-vpc-peering.rst

 3. On the right of the Project VPC view, select the cloud that you want to use for the VPC.

 .. image:: /images/platform/VPC/aiven_create_project_vpc.png
+    :alt: Setting up VPC peering for your Aiven project

 4. Enter the IP range that you want to use for the VPC connection.
 Use an IP range that does not overlap with any networks that you want to connect via VPC peering.
 For example, if your own networks use the range ``10.0.0.0/8``, you could set the range for your Aiven project's VPC to ``192.168.0.0/24``.